-The result of an ongoing, vital, vibrant relationship with God, and a desire that He be glorified will be evidenced by good Christian habits including: reading and meditating in the Scriptures, heartfelt prayer, sharing Christ with others, attending church, worship and good works.
-However these religious exercises that should be characterised by a fresh, enthusiastic and joyful anticipation can become lifeless rituals, done out of a sense of guilt or obligation instead.
+The result of an ongoing, vital, vibrant relationship with God, and a desire that He be glorified will be evidenced by good Christian habits including: reading and meditating in the Scriptures, consistent and heartfelt prayer, having a continual attitude of praise to God, sharing Christ with others, attending church, being quick to forgive, being outward focused resulting in good works to others.
+However, these religious exercises that should be characterised by a fresh, enthusiastic and joyful anticipation can become lifeless rituals, done out of a sense of guilt or obligation instead.

 Daniel continued to pray regularly and diligently “As was his custom” (Dan 6:10).
 His dependency on God, as revealed through his continual earnest prayer, was not broken by human threats.
 Habits shape and form our character.
 Jesus went to the temple, “As was His custom” (Lk 4:16).

 Habits, either good or bad are the dominant ingredient in our personalities.
 Character is the result of habitual behaviour.
 Cultivating good habits requires inner discipline.